Start Right: Maintaining Your Log or Wood Home

 Routine Inspections

-- A rough sketch of the home – write notes next to each wall detailing needed maintenance
+- A rough sketch of the house with notes next to each wall detailing what needs to be done.

 Download Sashcoās handy Log Home Inspection Guide from our website.
-This pamphlet lists a number of issues to watch for.
-Note any problems on the sketch or checklist, then decide what kind of maintenance is needed.
-You can handle most maintenance issues.
-If youāre not the DIY type, or click here for names of contractors who specialize in log and wood home care who can do the work for you.
+The pamphlet outlines several maintenance concerns to keep an eye on.
+Once you see any problems, write them down on the sketch or checklist, then decide what maintenance is needed.
+If youāre not the DIY type, click here to locate a contractor who specialize in log and wood home care.

 Stain Maintenance